alephium/old-wiki/src/Frequently-Asked-Questions.md

 3. PoS tends to be more centralized and more vulnerable to censure
 4. PoS tends to reduce trustlessness as the cost of running a node can be significantly higher
 5. PoS is more vulnerable to some DeFi attacks like MEV

-### Documents mention up to 10K TPS.
-Why do i see that we are currently way below 100 TPS?

-Let’s break it down in two parts: Estimation and actual Testing.

-**Estimation:** If we have N shards with 1 MB block size + 64 seconds block time, then the TPS would be N * 1024 * 2 / 64 assuming 0.5KB tx size.
-With 16 shards, we could reach 512 TPS (ultimately hard fork to 1024 shards, which would be >10K TPS).
-This would need quite some optimization in I/O and propagation, our full node is ready for 50, so 100TPS should definitely be fine.
-This is very normal, if you try BTC old version, it will not be able to sync actually due to performance issues.
-So old BTC version cannot support 7 TPS.
-It also took ETH a long journey to make it efficient enough to support the current TPS.

-**Testing:** High TPS testing for UTXO-based blockchain is not easy, because for each tx injection epoch a lot of UTXOs have to be kept.
-Right now, we have tested 5TPS, but keep in mind that we send all these TXs in one batch every minute.
-We could do this every several seconds, then we could definitely achieve more than 100TPS.
-It will need more time to improve the testing bots, which is not a very high priority right now.

-Etheirway, it is not possible to expect the full node to be fully optimized when the mainnet is launched.
-Down the line when the network grows mature and large enough, the plan is to hard fork to support 32 groups and 1024 shards.
-With 1024 shards, it could reach >10K TPS for sure.
-However, it will be a long journey to go there.
-Technically, probably 1-2 years of improvements and optimizations.
-Economically, we need the network to grow large enough so there is a demand for us to hard fork to so many groups.
-Note that we have already successfully run a simulation, with 1024 shards where we did not validate the inputs (as to not need to maintain a real UTXO set).

 ### Why not have 1M shards?
 The groupsize G is not very big.
 Each node needs to maintain 2G - 1 other shards for consistency.
 We want to keep things small.
 2G-1 cannot be too large.
 Given the average network bandwidth is enough, G can be set as high as 32.
 There are some computation overhead as well, but networking is the main bottleneck to push G higher.